iguana-project/iguana/README.md

 ## Plan of the future
 For short and long term plans see the [official documentation](https://iguana-project.github.io/#plans).

+## Question and answers
+For questions and answers please also stick to the [official documentation](https://iguana-project.github.io/#q_and_a).
+In case you have any other questions don't hesitate to hit us up.

 ## License
 Iguana was mainly developed with the Django framework (https://www.djangoproject.com).